-2 Blind/unseen double marking
+Blind/unseen double marking

-- 2.1 Definition: Two examiners/assessors mark the assignment independently and subsequently agree a mark. - 2.2 Blind/unseen double marking should be used for supervised projects or dissertations worth at least 40 credits. - 2.3 Blind/unseen double marking should also take place where an assignment is the sole summative assessment for a module worth at least 40 credits. - 2.4 Summative presentations/oral examinations which are worth more than 10% of the module assessment weighting should be double marked (by means of two markers attending the presentation/oral examination) or recorded for purposes of moderation and/or remarking as necessary.
+- 2.1 Definition: Two examiners/assessors mark the assignment independently and subsequently agree a mark. - 2.2 Blind/unseen double marking should be used for supervised projects or dissertations worth at least 40 credits. - 2.3 Blind/unseen double marking should also take place where an assignment is the sole summative assessment for a module worth at least 40 credits.

-- 2.5 Where a station/item for an assessment by an Objective Structured Clinical Examination (OSCE) or Objective Structured Practical Examination (OSPE) is double marked (i.e. two assessors are present at the station), further moderation is not required. - 2.6 Where a station/item for an assessment by an Objective Structured Clinical Examination (OSCE) or Objective Structured Practical Examination (OSPE) is assessed by a single marker, a suitable moderation process should be in place; for example: - identified individuals appointed to oversee and observe the assessment practice across a sample of stations and assessors; - video or sound recording of a sample of stations for later review; - post-assessment analysis of assessor behaviour using relevant data. - 2.7 Summative assessment of Work-based learning (practice assessment): Where student performance is measured in the workplace, assessor behaviour will be triangulated using a range of methods of data capture. - 2.8 Copies of each submission are marked 'blind' or 'unseen' by two or more independent markers.
+- 2.4 Summative presentations/oral examinations which are worth more than 10% of the module assessment weighting should be double marked (by means of two markers attending the presentation/oral examination) or recorded 1 for purposes of moderation and/or remarking as necessary. - 2.5 Where a station/item for an assessment by an Objective Structured Clinical Examination (OSCE) or Objective Structured Practical Examination (OSPE) is double marked (i.e. two assessors are present at the station), further moderation is not required. - 2.6 Where a station/item for an assessment by an Objective Structured Clinical Examination (OSCE) or Objective Structured Practical Examination (OSPE) is assessed by a single marker, a suitable moderation process should be in place; for example: - identified individuals appointed to oversee and observe the assessment practice across a sample of stations and assessors; - video or sound recording2 of a sample of stations for later review; - post-assessment analysis of assessor behaviour using relevant data. - 2.7 Summative assessment of Work-based learning (practice assessment): Where student performance is measured in the workplace, assessor behaviour will be triangulated using a range of methods of data capture. - 2.8 Copies of each submission are marked 'blind' or 'unseen' by two or more independent markers.
 If markers disagree, they can change/alter marks on an individual submission.
 If the markers cannot agree, an appropriate third party will adjudicate. - 2.9 The adjudicator should be an appropriate office holder within the School, for example: - Chair of the Board of Examiners - School Director of Learning and Teaching - Assessment coordinator/lead or equivalent position - 2.10 Adjudication duties may be shared so that the same person does not have to oversee every case within a School or within a module.
 The adjudicator considers the 'case', rather than the script.
-The adjudicator should consider the marks and comments of the two markers, and take advice from a third party as needed in order to determine the final mark for the assignment. - 2.11 The method by which an agreed mark is arrived at should be recorded and should be transparent. - 2.12 Where work has been double marked as set out above further moderation is not required. - 2.13 Where work has been double marked as set out above a student is not eligible to apply for a remark or to appeal the mark (though a student may be eligible to submit an appeal relating to the assignment on other grounds, for example, inadequate supervision of a project).
+The adjudicator should consider the marks and comments of the two markers, and take advice from a third party as needed in order to determine the final mark for the assignment.

-&lt;sup>1 Please note: students must consent to any recording.
+1 Please note: students must consent to any recording.

-&lt;sup>2 Please note: students must consent to any recording.
+2 Please note: students must consent to any recording.